SellaRafaeli/jabjs/README.md

 #### Contact
 * Source code is on [GitHub](https://github.com/SellaRafaeli/jabjs/).
 * Demo page which works with all the examples in this tutorial is [here](http://www.sellarafaeli.com/jabjs-demo/index.html).
-* For any questions, help or pull requests please contact sella.rafaeli@gmail.com.
+* For any questions, help or pull requests please contact sella.rafaeli@gmail.com directly.